History of Los Angeles Metro Rail and Busway: 2005: Orange Line opens

+Early transit proposals

 In 1991, Metro acquired the former Southern Pacific Railroad Burbank Branch railbed through the San Fernando Valley.
-This line had seen passenger rail service from 1904 to 1920, with stations at several locations including North Hollywood and Van Nuys, and Pacific Electric Red Car service from North Hollywood to Van Nuys again from 1938 to 1952.
+This line had seen passenger rail service from 1904 to 1920, with stations at several locations, including North Hollywood and Van Nuys, and Pacific Electric Red Car service from North Hollywood to Van Nuys again from 1938 to 1952.
 Transit planners envisioned an extension of the Metro Red Line subway as the most natural use for the corridor because the purchased right-of-way began at North Hollywood station.

 L.A.
 Mayor Richard Riordan suggested converting the right of way to an open trench — "Some way to get it out of the ground" — to save costs compared to the use of deep-burrow tunnel boring machines (TBM) while still addressing neighborhood objections to an elevated line.
 However, local community groups fiercely opposed such alternatives and, in fact, any rail construction that was not completely underground.
 In particular, the local Orthodox Jewish community, which the line would bisect, resisted an above-ground line; because Shabbat prohibits driving or using electricity from sundown Friday through Saturday, those travelling to synagogue are compelled to walk and, while not backed by any studies, local community leaders claimed they would be exposed to greater potential danger by crossing the line on foot, especially at night.
 Groups were organized and funded by the community to oppose anything but a subway.

 In response, California state Senator Alan Robbins introduced legislation which prohibited the use of the corridor for "any form of rail transit other than a deep bore subway located at least 25 feet below ground."
 The legislation was passed in 1991 during what was called "the days of LA anti-rail zealotry".
 (The law would eventually be repealed in 2014.)

 However, the passage of Proposition A in 1998 also cut off funding for a potential subway line in the corridor.
-With both subway and light rail now legally prohibited, but with growing political pressure to use the former railbed for "something," the last available option was a busway.
+With both subway and light rail now legally prohibited, but with growing political pressure to use the former railbed for "something", the last available option was a busway.
 This proposal was also opposed by neighborhood groups; however, since it was not prohibited by Robbins's law, it moved forward.